 Structurally, A.M.
-Best's capital formula resembles the National Association of Insurance Commissioners' risk-based capital calculation, whereby required capital is computed to support three broad risk categories: investment risk, credit risk and underwriting risk.
+Best's capital formula resembles the National Association of Insurance Commissioners' (NAIC) risk-based capital calculation, whereby required capital is computed to support three broad risk categories: investment risk, credit risk and underwriting risk.
 Like the NAIC model, the A.M.
-Best formula contains an adjustment for covariance, reflecting the statistical independence of the individual components.
+Best formula contains an adjustment for covariance, reflecting the assumed statistical independence of the individual components.
 A company's adjusted surplus is divided by its net required capital, after the covariance adjustment, to determine its BCAR.

-Shown in the exhibit, "A.M.
-Best's Capital Adequacy Model," the distribution of gross required capital by risk category is generated by applying the BCAR capital model to the property/casualty industry in 2002.
+Exhibit 1 shows the distribution of gross required capital by risk category that is generated by applying the BCAR capital model to the property/casualty industry in 2008.
 In contrast to the NAIC model, a significantly greater proportion of capital is required to support the premium component, reflecting A.M.
 Best's more stringent risk factors.
 While BCAR is designed very similarly to the NAIC's risk-based capital calculation, it also includes several critical risk components not considered in the risk-based capital calculation.

 Total investment risk-which includes three main risk components: (B1) fixed income securities, (B2) equities and (B3) interest rate-applies capital charges to different asset classes based on the risk of default, illiquidity and market-value declines in both equity and fixed-income securities.
 A.M.
-Best's model has incorporated an interest-rate risk component that considers the market-value decline in a company's fixed-income portfolio as a result of rising interest rates.
-Additionally,
+Best's model has incorporated an interest-rate risk component that considers the market-value decline in a company's fixedincome portfolio as a result of rising interest rates.
+Additionally, higher capital charges are ascribed to affiliated investment holdings, real estate, junk bonds and nonaffiliated common stocks.